CosiMichele/workshop-materials/2024/2408-Biosci_series/01_HPC-CC.md

 3. A Tool is then turned into an App, which adds the ability to set executable [flag/options](https://unix.stackexchange.com/questions/285575/whats-the-difference-between-a-flag-an-option-and-an-argument), versions, and ultimately is used to execute the software at scale.

 > [!NOTE]
-> :warning: :fire: Understandably, this process is not as simplistic as the 3 points above make it sound.
+> Understandably, this process is not as simplistic as the 3 points above make it sound.
 In fact, the ingestion process (Docker container > Tool > App) is described in more details here: https://learning.cyverse.org/de/create_apps/#building-an-app-for-your-tool
 >
 > Additionally, creating a Docker container is not straightforward.
 Here is some documentation that can help you understand and create your own Docker container:
 > - CyVerse's own FOSS content on Containers: [running containers](https://foss.cyverse.org/07_reproducibility_II/) and [building containers](https://foss.cyverse.org/08_reproducibility_III/)